adempiere/dictionary_rs/README.md

 ## Testing for Kafka

-The kafka service can be called from ADempiere using [adempiere-kafka-connector](https://github.com/adempiere/adempiere-kafka-connector), you use two possible ports `29092` and `9092`, internally the opensearch-gateway-rs use the `9092`
+The kafka service can be called from ADempiere using [adempiere-kafka-connector](https://github.com/adempiere/adempiere-kafka-connector), you use two possible ports `29092` and `9092`, internally the dictionary-rs use the `9092`

 ## Testing OpenSearch-Gateway-rs